dkieffer/timeblob/README.md

 ATTENTION: Time Blob is in early development; many parts of the prototype are not yet functional.

 # Time Blob
-Time Blob is a time tracking app.
-It’s not an app that you install on your phone; it’s a web app that you install and run on a server.
-It only works with servers that are running [Sandstorm](https://sandstorm.io) (an open source OS for servers).
-Once you install Time Blob on your Sandstorm server, you can then access the app from any computer or phone simply by visiting the app’s web address.
+Time Blob is a free<sup>*</sup> time tracking web app.
+We are building it for [Sandstorm](https://sandstorm.io), an open source platform for Linux servers.
+Once you install Time Blob on your server, you can then access the app via web browser from any computer or phone.

-Once we have a working prototype, getting up and running with Time Blob will require some initial setup.
-Here are the three major steps:

-1. Have your own server that is running a compatible version of Linux
-2. Install [Sandstorm](https://sandstorm.io) on your server
-3. Install Time Blob (this will be the easy part)
+Once we have a working prototype (which we do not yet have), there are few things to note about how to get started using Time Blob.
+As a prerequisite _you'll need your own Linux server_.
+Then you'll need to install Sandstorm.
+Once Sandstorm is installed, you'll be able to go the Sandstorm App Market, find Time Blob, and click install.
+Then you should be seconds away from up and running.

-If you are interested in getting involved with the development, feel free to contact [David](mailto:david@dkieffer.xyz), or keep reading to dive right in.
+We'd love it if you are interested in helping develop Time Blob.
+Contact [David](mailto:david@dkieffer.xyz), or keep reading to dive right in.

 # How to develop